Lavrinhas

 Lavrinhas is a municipality in the state of São Paulo in Brazil.
-It is formed by the seat and district of Pinheiros (which includes the hamlet of Capela do Jacu).
-The municipality is crossed by many rivers, creeks and so on; the main ones are: Jacu River, Braço River and Paraíba do Sul River, this one presenting rapids.
-It is a historical town, where many events of the 1932 Revolution took place in and which attracts, to this day, many tourists, who’re taken by guides to the trenches, vestiges of the conflict.
-As for its economy, most of it is based on agriculture, cattle raising and tourism.
+It is formed by the neighborhoods of Jardim Mavisou, Pinheiros, Capela do Jacu, Village Campestre and Centro, where its seat is located.
+The municipality is crossed by many rivers, creeks etc; the main ones being Jacu River, Braço River and Paraíba do Sul River, this being its main river.
+It is a historical town, wherein events of the 1932 Paulista Revolution took place.
+As for its economy, most of it is based on agriculture, cattle raising, in addition to being known for having mineral water spring and crystal clear waters, which attract tourists from all over the country; therefore, it is recognized as a Municipality of Tourist Interest.

+History

+The municipality was created by state law in 1944.

+Geography

 Location

 Lavrinhas is part of the Metropolitan Region of Vale do Paraíba e Litoral Norte.
 The population is 7,361 (2021 est.) in an area of 167.07 km2.
 The elevation is 508 m.
 The state of Minas Gerais is bounded to the North.

 The municipality contains part of the 292000 ha Mananciais do Rio Paraíba do Sul Environmental Protection Area, created in 1982 to protect the sources of the Paraíba do Sul river.